Estimated reading time: 6 minutes

-Estimated reading time: 6 minutes**

 Outdoor lighting tips.

 Perfect lighting can help set your videos apart and keep people watching them.
 Natural lighting usually works well outdoors, so long as the sun is not shining into your camera and causing sun flares or haze.
 If your video will feature someone talking outdoors, pick an area that does not have direct sunlight shining in their eyes, as this can cause them to look uncomfortable while speaking.
 A place with soft lighting is best.

 Indoor lighting tips.

 Indoor lighting can be tricky due to many different factors.
 First, the type of indoor light sources or light bulbs will directly affect the white balance in your video.
-LED, incandescent, and compact fluorescent lights deliver different color temperatures and color renderings in video recordings.
+In video recordings, LED, incandescent, and compact fluorescent lights deliver different color temperatures and color renderings.
 So, you might have what appears to be a perfectly natural-looking indoor setting with warm colors and end up seeing blue hues in your video playback.

 Pick an area in your office with daylight bulbs to prevent this, as they deliver natural-looking light.
 If this is not an option, you can purchase inexpensive light kits in various sizes and applications.
 For example, some lights attach to computers, tablets, and action cameras.
 Continuous lighting kits cost more, but they deliver light to a larger space with more consistency.

 Editing your videos.